shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

 Dynamai is a fundamental machine learning (funML) research lab built on applied and computational mathematics.
 We focus on problems at the interface of applied probability, dynamical systems, and ML.
-Our broader vision is to shape the next generation of ML through mathematical insight, principled modeling, and rigorous methodology.
+Our broader vision is to shape the next generation of ML by advancing mathematical foundations and principled modeling approaches.
 Our research spans **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, **ML for science**, and beyond.

 Discover and explore our latest research on [arXiv](https://arxiv.org/a/lim_s_1.html) and our open-source projects on [GitHub](https://github.com/dynamai).
 <br>